pretix/pretix-docs/docs/topics/gift-cards.md

 Once a gift card has been issued, be it automatically or manually, it cannot be deleted.
 If you have erroneously created a gift card and want to make sure that it cannot be used for payment, you have to manually devalue it.
-In order to do that, navigate to [Your organizer] :fontawesome-solid-arrow-right: "Gift cards" and click the gift card in question in the list.
+In order to do that, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and click the gift card in question in the list.

 ![Page titled Gift card: gift card code, showing a gift card that has been created through an order with a value of €92.00 and a manual transaction of minus €92.00, leaving the gift card at a value of €0.00.](../assets/screens/gift-cards/devalue.png)